Not what you want?

 This title can also be defined as:

 Blessings of Heaven, Favor of the Emperor, Divination's luckiest day, or blessings of nature.
-Note: When you see "Emperor" above, keep in mind that the Emperor, like the Pope is theoretically chosen by God, or seen as an emissary or conduit of God in ancient Asian culture.
-It would only be read that way in a certain context such as, "The Emperor, in his mercy, bestowed upon him Heaven's Grace and the prisoner was set free".
+Note: When you see “Emperor” above, remember that the Emperor, like the Pope, is theoretically chosen by God or seen as an emissary or conduit of God in ancient Asian culture.
+It would only be read that way in a certain context, such as “The Emperor, in his mercy, bestowed upon him Heaven's Grace, and the prisoner was set free.”

 Note: Technically, this is a Japanese word too (pronounced "ten-on") but it’s rarely used in Japan anymore.
 Therefore, this title is best if your audience is Chinese.